MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-file-sync.md

 This can also be configured in the SharePoint admin center.
 For more information, see [Block syncing of specific file types](block-file-types.md).

-## Does you need to sync files in a hybrid environment with SharePoint Server?
+## Do you need to sync files in a hybrid environment with SharePoint Server?

 If your organization uses SharePoint Server 2019 or SharePoint Server Subscription Edition, you can sync files using the OneDrive sync app.
 For information, see [Configure syncing with the new OneDrive sync app](/SharePoint/install/new-onedrive-sync-client/).